cmoynan/The-Maynooth-Boxing-Club/README.md

 ![image](https://github.com/cmoynan/The-Maynooth-Boxing-Club/assets/150179658/4f6716a7-d7c7-4523-8794-7e915fd02a2d)

-Welcome to my Maynooth Boxing club website.
-The Maynooth boxing website is aimed at getting people from the local commnuity of Maynooth and also neighbouring towns to get involved in Boxing while also getting fit.
-The site was created in order to give the boxing club owners a way of informing people on what classes are provided and also at what time they are on at while also giving users an option to contact them via a form or throguh their social media links.
+## The Maynooth Boxing Club Website

+Welcome to the Maynooth Boxing Club website, your gateway to a vibrant community initiative aimed at promoting boxing and fitness within Maynooth and neighboring towns.
+Our platform serves as an informative hub, designed to engage individuals in the plethora of opportunities available at our boxing club.

+Our mission is clear: to encourage local participation in boxing and fitness activities.
+Through our website, we aim to provide comprehensive details regarding the classes we offer, including their schedules, ensuring accessibility for all interested individuals.
+Additionally, we facilitate communication by offering contact options, such as a convenient form submission feature and links to our social media platforms.

 ## FEATURES: